Capillary/ecom-api-document/source/includes/_order.md

 ### Request Body Parameters
 Parameter | Type | Description
 --------- | ----- | ------
-UserId | string |  The unique user identifier of the customer whose details need to be retrieved FromDate | date-time | Specify the duration for which you want to fetch the order history (mm-dd-yyyy hh:mm:ss format) in FromDate and ToDate
+UserId | string |  The unique GUID of the customer whose details need to be retrieved FromDate | date-time | Specify the duration for which you want to fetch the order history in `FromDate` and `ToDate`.
+Supported date format `mm-dd-yyyy hh:mm:ss`
-ToDate | date-time | Specify the duration for which you want to fetch the order history (mm-dd-yyyy hh:mm:ss format) in FromDate and ToDate
+ToDate | date-time | Specify the duration (in `FromDate` and `ToDate`) for which you want to fetch the order history.
+Supported date format: `mm-dd-yyyy hh:mm:ss`
 Status | enum | Filter the search results by order status.
-Values: `P` for Pending, `F` for Cancel, `A` for Approved) ShipDateFrom | date-time | Filter the search results by shipped date range - from (ShipDateFrom) and to (ShipDateTo) in  (mm-dd-yyyy hh:mm:ss format).
+Values: `P` for Pending, `F` for Cancel, `A` for Approved) ShipDateFrom | date-time | Search orders shipped in a specific duration.
+Specify the shipped duration in  `ShipDateFrom` and `ShipDateTo` in `mm-dd-yyyy hh:mm:ss`.
 If ShipDateFrom is specified, then you also need to specify ShipDateTo
-ShipDateTo | date-time | Filter the search results by shipped date range - from (ShipDateFrom) and to (ShipDateTo) in  (mm-dd-yyyy hh:mm:ss format).
+ShipDateTo | date-time | FilSearch orders shipped in a specific duration.
+Specify the shipped duration in  `ShipDateFrom` and `ShipDateTo` in `mm-dd-yyyy hh:mm:ss`.
 If ShipDateFrom is specified, then you also need to specify ShipDateTo
-Sku | string | Filter the search results by SKU id based on the ids matching the specified value.
-For example, if you specify 100,  you will get the list of orders with item SKU ids starting with 100.
-You can also fetch a specific ordered item by passing the exact SKU id
+Sku | string | Fetch orders containing a specific product (SKU).
+You can also fetch with partial SKU to get the list of orders having SKUs that start with the keyword specified
-OrderId | int | Filter the search results by order id or order number.
+OrderId | int | Retrieves the details of a orders with order id starting starting with the specified keyword.
 For example, if you specify 5550,  you will get the list of all orders with order ids starting with 5500.
-You can also fetch a specific order by passing the exact order id.
+You can also fetch a specific order by passing the complete order id.
 FromOrder | string | The orderId sequence from which you want to fetch orders.
 For example, if you pass 34000, you will get all orders with orderId greater than or equal to 34000 store | string | Fetch orders based on the user role.
 Values: mystore, all, GUID and so on.
 For example, you can pass the GUID of a supplier to get all orders of the supplier
-WithRewards | boolean | Retrieve the list of orders with loyalty rewards.
-Send  ‘True’ if you required reward/loyalty details.
-By default value will be ‘False’
+WithRewards | boolean | Fetch orders with loyalty rewards.
+Specify  ‘True’ if you require reward/loyalty details.
+The default value will be ‘False’
-LocationId | string | Order fulfillment location OperatorId | string | The logged in user id of Anywhere Commerce's Control Panel.
+LocationId | string | Order fulfillment location id OperatorId | string | The logged in user id (of Anywhere Commerce's Control Panel).

 <aside class="notice"> Any one among the above parameters is mandatory.</aside>